What’s your brand?

 Videos should adhere to the following guidelines:

 - No more than 1 minute (60 second) in length

 - Single take (no editing)

 - You should be speaking directly to the camera

 - Do not include background music or subtitles

 The Cover Letter

-Similar in content to last year, but with a 50-word longer limit, you’ll want to focus on the qualities and experiences that have made you who you are and how that will drive your future.
-While you want to have a clear structure, make sure that what you share is also memorable.
+Similar in content to last year, you’ll want to focus on the qualities and experiences that have made you who you are and how that will drive your future.
+Highlighting 1-2 unique achievements that set you apart from other applicants is effective.
+Just ensure you can communicate adequate depth within the tight word limit.
+If you find yourself struggling, dig deeper into a single impact where your decisions generated a positive outcome.
+Also ensure that what you share is also memorable.
 A terrific test is to ask your application partners (consultants, friends, family) for 1-3 takeaways from your letter a few minutes after they’re finished reading it.
 If they remember the core points you’re trying to make, you’re on the right track.

-This is new this year, and you will be shocked how quickly 60-seconds goes by.
-Instead of mentioning anything discussed elsewhere in your application, the key here is to convey enthusiasm for Sloan and 1 interesting fact that will make you memorable with the Admissions Committee.
-Don’t be afraid to take risks and be creative; the video format is a great way for your confidence to come through.
-A note for applicants whose first language isn’t English, practice the articulation of your words and timing.
+One of the biggest challenges our clients faced last year was packing in the content they wanted into 60-seconds without making the submission feel rushed and inauthentic.
+Instead of mentioning anything discussed elsewhere in your application, the key here is to convey enthusiasm for Sloan and one interesting fact that will make you memorable with the Admissions Committee.
+Also, be creative!
+Video is a great way for your confidence to come through.
+A note for applicants whose first language isn’t English; practice the articulation of your words and timing.
 It may require more work for you up-front, but the Admissions Committee will have a strong sense of who put in extra work to optimize their video submission.

 Other application details